AF-1/lms-dynamicplaylists/README.md

 	Whether you use a <i>built-in</i> dynamic playlist as a template or start from scratch, this will give you a great deal of freedom in creating dynamic playlists tailored to your specific needs.<br>
 In any case <b>please read the <a href="https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format">wiki</b></a> for more information on the dynamic playlist <b>format</b> and the few playlist parameters that you should definitely include.<br>Put your custom dynamic playlist <b>file</b> (with the <b>sql</b> file extension) in DPL's <i>folder for custom dynamic playlists</i> called <b>DPL-custom-lists</b>.<sup>2</sup> The new dynamic playlist should now be listed in DPL, either in the <i>Not classified</i> group or in other groups according to what the <code>-- PlaylistGroups</code> parameter in your playlist definition says.<br><br>
 </p></details><br>

+<details><summary>»<b>Can I save the results of a dynamic playlist as a <i>static</i> playlist?</b>«</summary><br><p>
+Version <b>4</b> allows you to save the result set of any dynamic playlist as a <i>static</i> playlist.
+Since this is not enabled by default, you'll have to go to the DPL settings and check the box for “Allow saving dynamic playlists as static playlists”.
+You should now see a new control icon in the Dynamic Playlists menu (LMS default skin) that looks a bit like an old floppy disk.
+In Material and jivelite GUI controllers, you get a new option “Save as static playlist” in addition to <i>Play</i> and <i>Add</i>.
+You only need to set the maximum number of tracks (max.
+4000) and the name of your static playlist.
+Dynamic playlists <b>with</b> user-input parameters will request that input first and show you the static playlist options (max. track no., playlist name, track sort order) at the end.
+</p></details><br>

 <details><summary>»<b>What's <i>preselection</i>?
 How does it work?</b>«<br>&nbsp;&nbsp;&nbsp;&nbsp;»<b>There's more than one DPL context menu item.</b>«</summary><br><p>
 DPL has playlist parameters that allow you to select <b>multiple</b> genres, decades, years and static playlist.
 But even the smallest music libraries have a large number of <b>artists</b> and <b>albums</b> that would result in poorly browsable, far too long selection lists.
 The solution is to gather/select artists or albums <i>first</i> using the <b>preselection</b> context menu item and then start a dynamic playlist for preselected artists/albums.<br>